Introduction

 A surgical drain is placed near the transplant site to remove fluid that naturally accumulates after surgery.

 This fluid may include small amounts of blood, lymphatic fluid, and inflammatory exudate produced as tissues heal.
-Without drainage, these fluids could collect around the transplanted kidney and create pressure and increase the risk of infection.
+Without drainage, these fluids could collect around the transplanted kidney, create pressure, and increase the risk of infection.

 The drain allows doctors to monitor fluid output and helps prevent these collections from interfering with the early healing process.